-The City also has a variety of programs to encourage development of ELI units, including Accessory Dwelling Units, a portion of which are designed to provide affordable housing for Extremely-Low Income Households and employee housing.
+The City also has a variety of programs to encourage the development of ELI units-, including Accessory Dwelling Units, a portion of which are designed to provide affordable by design to housing for Extremely-Low Income Households and Employee Housingemployee housing.
 The City has also funded a full-time permanent Associate Planner position through the General Fund to focus on long-range planning and housing needs.